Last updated 25 February, 2022.

-It’s not every day you get to work with your marketing role models.
+It’s not every day you get to work with your growth marketing role models.
 But just last year, we were lucky enough to work with ours.

 Yup, I’m talking about Drift — one of the fastest growing B2B SaaS companies in the world.
 More specifically, their small marketing team that has managed to break through the noise and win thousands of loyal customers — and superfans — in a market that’s swarming with competitors.

 While it would be easy to attribute Drift’s success to luck, having worked closely with their marketing team I can honestly say that luck plays absolutely no role in hypergrowth.